slnsw/common-sip/specification.md

 The purpose of this is to provide a system agnostic Digital Preservation Submission Information Package(SIP) specification which meets the requirements of all four Cultural Institutions (CIs) in the DRF project.
 This specification has been made public as of version 0.5 under the [MIT license](LICENSE).

+We reserve the right to make breaking changes until version 1.0 is reached.

-A [supplementary document](supplement.md) is also provided which includes some background information and rationale behind decisions made in the specification.
+A [supplementary document](supplement.md) is also provided which includes some background information, usage recommendations and rationale behind decisions made in the specification.
 This is necessary to keep the main specification document succinct.

 ## Specification